 In-house administration fees are charged for certain funds and accounts which are self-administered as permitted in the relevant fund's or account's offering documents.
-KACALP conducts an analysis of the rates and amounts charged by its third-party administrator for other similar funds and accounts, and endeavors to charge a lower rate for similar services.
+These fees are generally charged at a fixed rate which is disclosed in the offering documents.
+Kayne conducts an analysis of the rates and amounts charged by its thirdparty administrator for other similar funds and accounts, and endeavors to charge a lower rate for similar services.